-The photogrammetry survey was done with an unmanned aerial vehicle (UAV), commonly known as a drone, which is commonly used in morphotectonics studies (Chang et al., 2018; Deffontaines et al., 2017, 2018).
-The UAV is a modified already-available Skywalker X8 fixed-wing aircraft reinforced by carbon fiber rods and Kevlar fiber sheets (Figs. 6a and 6b).
-To generate a high-resolution DSM, orthorectified mosaic images, and a true 3D model, the UAV is equipped with a Sony ILCE-OX1 global shutter camera and a 16 mm SEL16F2.8 lens.
+The photogrammetry survey was done with an unmanned aerial vehicle (UAV), commonly known as a drone, which is commonly used in morphotectonic studies (Chang et al., 2018; Deffontaines et al., 2017, 2018).
+The UAV is a modified, currently available Skywalker X8 fixed-wing aircraft reinforced by carbon fiber rods and Kevlar fiber sheets (Fig. 6a and b).
+To generate a high-resolution DSM, orthorectified mosaic images and a true 3-D model, the UAV is equipped with a Sony ILCE-QX1 global shutter camera and a 16 mm SEL16F2.8 lens.